GavinSoftware/osu-silver/README.md

 # osu-silver
-osu!silver is a external AIO osu! mod menu, written in C#.

-## NOTE: This repository is only for reporting issues.
+osu!silver is an internal all-in-one mod menu created for the rhythm game osu!.
+This repository is made only for reporting issues, the actual program is paid.

-## Features (Work in Progress)
+## Features
+### Aim
-Aim Assist (Broken)
+Aim Assist:

-Relax (Broken)

-Hitobject Locator (Working, or use with HD and/or FL)
+Assists your aim to help you aim towards circles and sliders.

+Includes Aim Assist Strength, Start and Stop Distance Settings, and probably more in the feature.

+### Tapping
+Relax:

+Does the tapping for you

+Includes different settings for offset and unstable rate.